Saint Vincent (musician)

-Saint Vincent is a French musician who created the industrial black metal band Blacklodge in 1998 in which he is the lead vocalist, guitarist and machine programmer.
+Saint Vincent (born 8 August 1976) is a French musician who created the industrial black metal band Blacklodge in 1998 in which he is the lead vocalist, guitarist and machine programmer.
 He is also the lead vocalist of the Parisian black/death metal band Vorkreist, and plays the guitars and the bass in the French black metal band the Arrival of SataN.
 His early influences are Megadeth and Darkthrone.